2 min read

 Revenue recognition is simple when the sale and delivery happened during the same accounting period.
 How about when a SaaS business customer pays the whole following year in advance?

-A one-time deal with a customer for services worth 120€.
-The service will be delivered to the customer.
-In this case, the revenue recognition can be done immediately and the whole 120€ can be recognized as revenue.
+A one-time deal for services worth 12,000€ is delivered to the customer.
+In this case, the revenue recognition can be done immediately and the full payment can be recognized as revenue.

-A customer orders a one-year subscription to SaaS services on the 1st of January, which costs 10€/month.
-The customer is billed the full year in advance with 120€ (12 months * 10€/month = 120€ total cost).
-In this case, the company can recognize 10€ of the total amount as revenue, and the remaining 110€ must be handled as deferred revenue.
-In February, the company can once again mark ten (10€) additional euros as recognized revenue meanwhile deferred revenue drops to 100€.
+Conversely, a customer can order a one-year subscription to SaaS services on the 1st of January, which costs 1000€/month.
+The customer is billing the full year in advance with 12,000€ (12 months * 1000€/month = 12,000€ total cost).
+In this case, the company can recognize 1000€ of the total amount as revenue, and the remaining 11,000€ must be handled as deferred revenue.
+In February, the company can once again mark one thousand additional euros as recognized revenue meanwhile deferred revenue drops to 10,000€.

 As revenue cannot be recognized before the service is delivered to the customer, the fee charged in advance becomes a liability in accounting.
-Month by month the company must gradually recognize the corresponding revenue at the time of delivery, leading to increased manual and error-prone work, especially for companies that have a large number of customers with different kinds of invoicing periods and price plans.
+Month by month, the company must gradually recognize the corresponding revenue at the time of delivery, leading to increased manual and error-prone work, especially for companies that have a large number of customers with different kinds of invoicing periods and price plans.

 How-to-get-started-with-billing-automation-brochure